Rishabh1623/aws-bedrock-fraud-detection/README.md

 - [ ] **Node.js** 18+ installed ([Download](https://nodejs.org/))
 - [ ] **Git** installed ([Download](https://git-scm.com/downloads))
 - [ ] **Amazon Bedrock Access** enabled in your AWS account (see below)

+> 💡 **Tip:** Using an Ubuntu EC2 instance as your deployment server is recommended for faster AWS API calls and a consistent environment.

 ### Step 0: Enable Amazon Bedrock Access